Posted in Current Events

 Yet midlife crises can be turning points if met with humility and long-view statesmanship.
 Older nations that endure do so by learning from their past without worshipping it, by building for the grandchildren rather than reconstructing their own adolescence.
 The future is not reclaimed by nostalgia but by vision.
 Let’s not just look back; let’s learn from our past, reflect on it, and use it to shape our future.

 So let us do what adults do at their best: acknowledge our age, accept our limitations, but not be defined by them, and chart a path worthy of those who will inherit this place.
 Square our shoulders, and focus forward—not back.
 Our midlife crisis can be a descent or a rebirth.
 We choose which.
 Collectively, with a common focus, let’s reject the polarizing radical positions of the extreme amongst us.
 Let’s encourage the great masses of the middle to lead us forward toward new goals and our next horizon.
-Let’s remember, we are all in this together, and it’s our shared responsibility to shape the future of our nation. simplebender.com
+Let’s remember, we are all in this together, and it’s our shared responsibility to shape the future of our nation. #NeverFearTheDrem simplebender.com

 For Every Problem...A Solution...